Electric Construction Equipment Market

 - To define, describe, and forecast the size of the electric construction equipment market in terms of volume (units) and value (USD thousand/million)

-- Electric construction equipment market, by battery chemistry (lithium iron phosphate, lithium nickel manganese cobalt oxide, and others)
+- By battery chemistry (lithium-iron phosphate, lithium-nickel manganese cobalt oxide, and others)

-- Electric construction equipment market, by propulsion (battery electric, hybrid electric, and hydrogen)
+- By propulsion (battery electric, hybrid electric, and hydrogen)

-- Electric agriculture equipment market, by type (electric lawnmowers, electric self-propelled sprayers, and electric tractors)
+- By type (electric self-propelled sprayers and electric tractors)

-- Electric tractor market, by propulsion (battery electric, hybrid electric, and hydrogen)
+- By propulsion (battery electric, hybrid electric, and hydrogen)

-- Electric tractor market, by battery chemistry (lithium iron phosphate, lithium nickel manganese cobalt oxide, and others)
+- By battery chemistry (lithium-iron phosphate, lithium-nickel manganese cobalt oxide, and others)

 - To understand the dynamics (drivers, restraints, opportunities, and challenges) of the electric construction equipment market